itzmeanjan/ChalametPIR/README.md

 If you plan to offload server-setup to GPU, you need to install Vulkan drivers and library for your target setup.
 I followed https://linux.how2shout.com/how-to-install-vulkan-on-ubuntu-24-04-or-22-04-lts-linux on Ubuntu 24.04 LTS, with Nvidia GPUs - it was easy to setup.

 ## Testing
-The `chalametpir` library includes comprehensive tests to ensure functional correctness.
+The ChalametPIR library includes comprehensive tests to ensure functional correctness.

 - **Property -based Tests:** Verify individual components: matrix operations (multiplication, addition), Binary Fuse Filter construction (3-wise and 4-wise XOR, including bits-per-entry (BPE) validation), and serialization/deserialization of `Matrix` and `BinaryFuseFilter`.
 - **Integration Tests:** Cover end-to-end PIR protocol functionality: key-value database encoding/decoding (parameterized by database size, key/value lengths, and filter arity), and client-server interaction to verify correct value retrieval without key disclosure (tested with both 3-wise and 4-wise XOR filters).